 Even if you don’t make reasonable adjustments, you need to be ready with evidence to prove that you’ve taken them into consideration.
 This can help you to demonstrate your business’ justification for not making adjustments.

 How should I manage long-term absence if I suspect it’s related to a disability?
-And when can I take formal action?

 The most important thing here is communication.

 Not only will the staff member feel grateful that you’re taking the time to speak with them as opposed to sending formal letters, but you could also help them return to work that bit sooner.

 Try and start this process before the 4-week mark, and as soon as possible.
 Taking notes of your first call and what was discussed is also a good idea, just in case.
 Depending on the health issue, the amount of communication will change over time.